GMLC-TDC/HELICS/docs/references/apps/Connector.md

 inp2 pub1 tag2 tag3
 ```

-The match-file can also be JSON formatted (though you lose the ability to have comments).
+The match-file can also be JSON formatted.

 ```json
 {